-Equal pay audits of the workforce
+• Equal pay audits of the workforce

 The Council supports the principle of equal pay for work of equal value and recognises that we should operate a pay system that is based on objective criteria.
 As part of our commitment to putting equal pay principles into practice, we carry out regular monitoring of the impact of our pay practices.
 This enables us to monitor the effect of our HR practices and activities to see if they are helping to narrow pay differences, and to check that any gaps found are justifiable and not due to discriminatory pay practices, to eliminate bias and ensure fairness in pay.
-The council is currently undertaking a wide-ranging pay review via a Workforce Transformation Project, to be introduced later this year.
+The council is currently about to complete a wideranging pay review via a Workforce Transformation Project, to be implemented in 2015.

-Equality & Diversity Training
+• Equality & Diversity Training

-The council's equality and diversity training (an eLearning programme for all staff, plus a paper-based option for toolbox talks for employees who don't have internet access) raises awareness of the protected characteristics and helps to eliminate discrimination in the council.
-The programme was updated to reflect the latest equality guidance.
-It went live on the council's e-learning lounge and was communicated via the 'Manager's Briefing' in Autumn 2012.
-An e-learning module for all managers is currently being updated and will shortly be launched.
-Equality is also a key part of the Council's Sunderland Leadership Programme (SLP) which provides support for managers and recognises their key role in leading and supporting others.
-Support for employees is also available through the Union Learning Representatives (ULR's), to ensure that employees in potentially 'hard to reach' groups or locations are able to access support and development opportunities.
+The council's equality and diversity training currently consists of an eLearning programme for all staff, plus a paper-based option for toolbox talks for employees who don't have internet access.
+These aim to raise awareness of the protected characteristics and make employees aware of the need to treat colleagues and customers fairly.
+Equality and Diversity is also included in other courses, for example:

+- Recruitment and Selection: All those involved in Recruitment should complete this course before taking part in the process; - Leadership Programme: Where Equality and Diversity is considered alongside the Council's values and behaviours ('Proud, Decent, Together'). - Customer Care training: Includes a hard hitting scenario illustrating unacceptable behaviour in relation to a disabled customer.

+Support for employees is also available through the Union Learning Representatives (ULR's), to ensure that employees in potentially 'hard to reach' groups or locations are able to access support and development opportunities.)

-Placements for young people with a learning or physical disability, or who are leaving Care In the last two years we have provided placements where possible through direct contact with schools and through the City Hospitals programme for those young people with learning difficulties and/or disabilities, as well as placements through the Teenagers to Work Programme for young people leaving Care.
+- Placements for young people with a learning or physical disability, or who are leaving Care In the last three years we have provided placements where possible through direct contact with schools and through the City Hospitals programme for those young people with learning difficulties and/or disabilities, as well as placements through the Teenagers to Work Programme for young people leaving Care. - Flexible Working

-Flexible Working

-We are strongly encouraging flexible working for all of our employees and offer a range of options on this.
+We strongly encourage flexible working for all of our employees and offer a range of options on this.
 This can be particularly useful for employees who have caring responsibilities.
 Childcare Vouchers

 The Council offers childcare vouchers to all employees, which helps to encourage parents with young children back to work.
-At the end of December 2013 we had 274 employees participating in the Scheme.
+At the end of December 2014 we had 138 employees participating in the Scheme.